OpenNuvoton/Nuvoton_Tools/Documents/NuLink2Pro.md

 ## Introduction

 When using the software development tools, you may need a USB adapter.
-Here, we introduce a new feature-rich Nu-Link2-Pro adapter to you.
+Here, we introduce a feature-rich Nu-Link2-Pro adapter to you.

 - [Where to buy](https://direct.nuvoton.com/tw/Nu-Link2-pro)
 - [Nu-Link2-Pro Debugger and Programmer User Manual](https://www.nuvoton.com/resource-download.jsp?tp_GUID=UG1320200319174043)